- University Offices

 Career Services, 36 University Place, Suite 200, 8-3325

-Students considering law school should review the Graduate School section of the Career Services website for information about law school.
-In addition, all students are encouraged to attend the preparing for law school workshop held each semester, information meetings by visiting law school representatives, and alumni panels that are designed to acquaint students with various aspects of the legal profession.
-Visit the website for a schedule of events, online appointment scheduling, and daily walk-in hours.
+Career Services is available to help students interested in law school to navigate their options, the application process, and decisions.
+Students considering law school should review the graduate school pages of the Career Services website within the undergraduate student section for information about law school.
+Students are encouraged to attend workshops preparing for law school held each semester, information sessions by visiting law school representatives, and alumni panels designed to acquaint students with various aspects of the legal profession.
+Visit the Career Services website for a schedule of events, online appointment scheduling and walk-in hours.

 Christopher Campisano, Todd Kent